SFU-CMPT-201/a3-pub/README.md

   directory, the OS won't be able to find the shared library.
 * Once these are all done, stop the recording and push all the files/directories, including `.record/` and `.nvim/`, for grading.
+* As with previous assignments, make sure you run `a3-checker` to check if your work is ready for grading. `a3-checker` performs the following.
+    * It checks if you have correct recording files.
+You will receive a 0 if this fails.
+    * It checks if you have used `nvim` correctly.
+You will receive a 0 if this fails.
+    * It flags if you have copied and pasted anything.
+You will receive a 0 if this fails.
+    * It performs some basic checks to see if you followed the tutorial.
+    * Note that if a check fails, it does not always tell you why.
+You need to debug it by yourself and find out.
+    * This is not a grader but if the checker says that everything is good and if you are done following the tutorial, you will get the full credit.
+    * It is entirely *your responsibility* to run `a3-checker` before submitting your work.
+If you don't do it, you may get an unexpected grade.

 # Other Important Compiler Options